ky-Forked/TFDHelper-Flectorite/README.md

 * **SDK Updates:** To update the SDK, use a tool like Dumper-7 to get a fresh dump from the game and compare class and struct sizes and offsets.
 Core engine classes rarely change, so focus on the M1 classes.
 * **Adding Functionality:** If you wish to add new features that rely on classes or structs not already in the project, you will need to modify the relevant areas.
 The project has been stripped down to the essentials.
-* **Troubleshooting Crashes:** If the game crashes on load after an update, the "No Spread" signature may need to be updated.
-Refer to the image for the specific area to look for.

 ## 📜 Credits